softcover/softcover_book/chapters/softcover_markdown.md

 ### Leanpub-style language blocks

 SFM supports indented code blocks with an explicit language designation, which is based on [Leanpub](http://leanpub.com/)'s' proprietary Markdown variant.
-This is mainly useful when using SFM to talk about SFM.
+This is mainly useful when using SFM to talk about SFM\@.
 In particular, plain code fences can't talk about themselves because there's no way for the parser to know if the first inner \verb+```+ is the end of a fenced block or the beginning of example code.
 Thus, a code block like
 {lang="text"}
     ```
     # "Hello, world!" in Ruby